Ferrybridge power stations: Ferrybridge A (1917–1976)

 Land at Ferrybridge was purchased by the Yorkshire Electric Power Company in 1917.
 Plans for a power station were prepared and submitted to the Board of Trade in March 1918.
-Because of a system change the following year with the Electricity (Supply) Act 1919, the plans were put on hold.
+Because of a system change the following year with the Electricity (Supply) Act 1919 (9 & 10 Geo.
+5. c.
+100), the plans were put on hold.
 The plans were resubmitted to the Electricity Commissioners in January 1920.
 The plans were finally granted permission in November 1921, but delayed by a supply area reshuffle.
 A 135 acre site was chosen with good access to coal, water, and good transport links including water transport.

 Construction of Ferrybridge A power station began in 1926 and the station began operating in 1927.
 The initial station covered 32 acre of the site.
 The main buildings contained the boilers, turbines, and offices and workshops, and a smaller building housed the electrical switchgear.
 Transport facilities included sidings connected to the Dearne Valley line with equipment for handling wagons up to 20 t, and a river wharf for transport by barge.
 Wagon unloading was by a side tipper, into an automated weigher and then conveyors, and barge unloading was by a crane into the weighing machine.
 The cooling water intakes were 550 ft upstream of the wharves, initially with two filtered intakes with a minimum capacity (low water) of 3000000 impgal of water per hour.

 The power generating equipment included eight 75000 lb per hour water boiling capacity water tube boilers arranged in pairs, sharing air draught and chimneys (166 ft height).
 The boilers were designed to produce superheated steam at 315 psi at 700 F The turbine/generator section had two 3,000 rpm three stage reaction turbines driving alternators rated at 19 MW continuous.
 The alternators produced 50 Hz 3 phase AC at 11 kV, which was stepped up to 33 kV by two sets of three single phase transformers rated at 25 MW per set.

-The station passed into the ownership of the British Electricity Authority on the nationalisation of the UK's power industry, with the Electricity Act 1947.
+The station passed into the ownership of the British Electricity Authority on the nationalisation of the UK's power industry, with the Electricity Act 1947 (10 & 11 Geo.
+6. c.
+54).
 This company in turn became the Central Electricity Authority in 1954.
 The annual electricity output of the A station was:

 The station closed on 25 October 1976, at which point it had a generating capacity of 125 MW.

 Ferrybridge A's boiler room and turbine hall still stand today.
 The buildings are now used as offices and workshops, by the RWE npower Technical Support Group, who are responsible for the maintenance and repairs of power station plant from around the country.